Costa Rica Weather in November

 • All Souls’ Day (2 November): Families visit cemeteries to pay their respects to their ancestors.

 • El Desfile de Carretas (Parade of Ox-Carts; third Sunday of November).
 This grand parade is a cherished tradition in Costa Rica and is particularly prominent in San José, the capital.
-It showcases the iconic ox-carts that have played a significant role in Costa Rican history and include elaborately decorated ox-carts, adorned with vibrant colours, intricate paintings, and traditional designs.
+It showcases the iconic ox-carts that have played a significant role in Costa Rican history and include elaborately decorated ox-carts, adorned with vibrant colors, intricate paintings, and traditional designs.

 Dre Roelandt